WSU-kduncan/ceg3120-cicd-OHill26/READMI-CI.md

 # Resources

 - I did use chatgpt ONLY to help me write the docker file.
 I don't remember the exact prompt I gave it, but I believe it was along the lines of "Create a dockerfile that runs my site using Node.js version 18 and Angular version 15.03.
+- I used ChatGPT for help building my yaml file for the work flows.
+I copy and pasted the requirements from the lab document for creating the workflows.
+From there I took their generated file and edited context and tags.